We are witnessing the highest number of people being displaced from their homes since World War II.

 Responsive Web Design

-My Role: UX / UI Designer
+My Role: Brief Creation, UX / UI Design

 Identifying the areas of greatest impact, design a universally easy to use responsive website which connects the local community with new arrivals and promotes understanding and integration.

 A mentorship program and platform where people can connect with varies degrees of involvement; a digital hello, outings, events, mentorship and local resources.

 4 week (80 hours) design sprint.